-- A. No elected official, employee, or board member shall solicit or accept anything of value in violation of Ohio Revised Code Section 102.03. - B. No elected official, employee, or board member shall solicit or accept any gift where:

-- 1. The gift reasonably appears to be intended to influence the elected official, employee, or board member in the performance or non-performance of his or her official powers or duties; - 2.
+- A. All individuals shall comply with the requirements and prohibitions applicable to public officials and employees, as stated in Ohio Revised Code Section 102.03. - B. No elected official, employee, or board member shall solicit or accept any gift where: - 1.
+The gift is intended to influence the elected official, employee, or board member in the performance or non-performance of his or her official powers or duties; - 2.
 The gift is intended as a reward for any official action on the part of the elected official, employee, or board member in violation of Ohio Revised Code Section 2921.43. - C. Presumption of influence.
 Subject to the exceptions listed in subsection (D), the following presumptions shall apply: - 1.
 A gift or multiple gifts from a contractor or lobbyist within the same calendar year having an annual aggregate face value of seventy-five dollars (\$75.00) or more are presumed to influence an elected official, employee, or board member in the performance or non-performance of his or her official powers or duties. - 2.
-A gift to an elected official, employee, or board member is presumed to be intended to influence the performance or non-performance of his or her official powers or duties when the gift is from a private person or organization that seeks County action involving the exercise of discretion by or with the participation of the individual. - 3.
+A gift to an elected official, employee, or board member is presumed to be intended to influence the performance or non-performance of his or her official powers or duties when the gift is from a private person or organization that

+- seeks County action involving the exercise of discretion by or with the participation of the individual. - 3.
 A gift to an elected official, employee, or board member is presumed to be intended as a reward for official action when the gift is from a private person or organization that has obtained County action involving the exercise of discretion by or with the participation of the individual during the preceding twelve months. - D. Notwithstanding the provisions in subsection (B), the following gifts shall not carry a presumption of influence: - 1.
 Gifts made to the County; - 2.
 Gifts given on special occasions, such as marriage, illness, or retirement, which are reasonable and customary, and which do not otherwise constitute a substantial and improper influence on the recipient; - 3.
-Meals and refreshments provided when an elected official, employee, or board member is a speaker or participant at a job-related professional or educational conference or program, and the meals and refreshments are made available to all participants; - 4.
-Invitations to charitable fundraisers or community events that provide meals of an ordinary character and do not include entertainment of a significant value;

-- 5. Anything for which an elected official, employee, or board member pays face value, or at a discount available to all county employees or the general public; - 6.
+Meals and refreshments provided when an elected official, employee, or board member is in his or her professional capacity a speaker or participant at a jobrelated conference or program, and the meals and refreshments are made available to all participants; - 4.
+Invitations to or attendance at charitable fundraisers or community events that provide meals of an ordinary character and do not include entertainment of a significant value; - 5.
+Anything for which an elected official, employee, or board member pays face value, or at a discount available to all county employees or the general public; - 6.
 Any campaign contribution that is otherwise lawfully received and reported under this Code and general law.